monsoonmaelstrom/book2/book2.md

 “I—” Liam begins but then hesitates.

-“I’ll stay here,” I tell him as I walk through the door.
+“I’ll stay here,” I respond quickly, as I walk through the door.

 ### 23 - Here